nosoop/DistributableMarketeeringTool/README.md

 ----------------
   * A reworked trading interface.
 With a similar-yet-different UI to Steam Trading, similar items are grouped as uniquely as possible (well, they should be, anyways), making it easy to count out that they have a number of metal, a number of crates of a specific series, so on.
 Adding items is as simple as selecting something and then repeatedly right-clicking.
 (As stackables aren't supported yet, functionality might be changed for this to be even easier following the support.)
   * Multiple copies, multiple logins.
   * Chat logging.
-Separated by however many Steam logins you have, chat history is archived by your conversee's Steam id, by date and time.  _Miiiiiiiight_ be a tad bit feature creep, but why not.
+Separated by however many Steam logins you have, chat history is archived by your conversee's Steam id, by date and time.
+Events such as name and status changes are properly reflected as well.  _Miiiiiiiight_ be a tad bit feature creep, but why not.

 Where It Falls Flat
 -------------------
   * Group chatting.
 If you're looking to get yourself scammed with the "friend as middleman" bait and switch, well, it's not going to work here.
+  * Memory usage!
+Well, crap!
+Given how poorly written it is, you're looking at about 130 MB in memory usage compared to the ~90 MB you use running Steam itself.
+Assuming Windows with default VM settings, anyways.
+That said, it might be comfy with a heap size of ~64MB if you restrain it.
   * Everything else Steam does!
 No voice chatting or running games here (maybe some game coordinator stuff to craft items).

 Screenshots